drshahizan/SECP3843/submission/raihanarahim/question4/question4.md

 False Positive (FP): 763 - The number of instances that were incorrectly predicted as the positive class when they were actually negative.<br>
 False Negative (FN): 1046 - The number of instances that were incorrectly predicted as the negative class when they were actually positive.<br>
 True Positive (TP): 1396 - The number of instances that were correctly predicted as the positive class.<br>

+> Based on these findings, the model has a moderate level of accuracy (63%) in predicting whether or not tweets would go trending.
+However, the number of false negatives (1046) is rather large, showing that the model struggles to correctly detect positive events.
+This shows that the model's performance need to be improved, in terms of lowering false negatives and improving recall.

 ## Google Collab Code